 1. Joshua Tree National Park

 The park sits atop two deserts, the Colorado and the Mojave, and is famous for its gigantic boulders and the Seussian trees that give the park its name.

-Take a rock climbing lesson, or just enjoy scrambling on the rock formations.
+Take a beginner rock climbing lesson, or just enjoy scrambling on the rock formations.
 Do the scenic drive through the park.
 Explore some of the many historical sites.
 Take in the beautiful panoramic views from Keys View.